Thomas Emmette Stancil

 Ralph Stancil and his family were in a terrible auto accident on Jan.
 3, 1951, near Allandale, South Carolina.
 Emmette was the first family member to South Carolina.

 Family and friends gathered to celebrate Emmette's 85th Birthday in 1988.
-They celebrated at Parker's Bar B Q. Mamie and Alice Marie brought birthday cakes.
+They celebrated at Parker's Barbecue.
+Mamie and Alice Marie brought birthday cakes.
 Sisters Rachel, Myrtle, Hilda and Mamie attended.
-His daughter Martha was there and grandson Tommy, wife Marty, daughters Elizabeth and Meghan.
-Granddaughter Alice, husband Ronnie, great grandchildren Dale and Marenda were there too.
+His daughter Martha was there, and grandson Tommy, wife Marty, daughters Elizabeth and Meghan.
+Granddaughter Alice, husband Ronnie, and great-grandchildren Dale and Marenda were there too.

 Emmette left the property at White Lake to his children and their heirs.